-- All bricklayers waste material and rubbish is to be removed from both in and around the house and deposited tidily and the house left clean and tidy for the following trades. - This item includes the clearing of waste etc, scaffold and depositing the same in the manner previously mentioned.
+- 24.1 All bricklayers waste material and rubbish is to be removed from both in and around the house and deposited tidily and the house left clean and tidy for the following trades. - 24.2 This item includes the clearing of waste etc, scaffold and depositing the same in the manner previously mentioned.
 A deduction of £50.00 per dwelling will be made if this work is not carried out.
-Excessive material wastage will be charged to the bricklaying Contractor. - 24.3 Materials that can be re-used are to be sorted, collected and moved by the Contractor to the next plot or as necessary. - 24.4 External brickwork is to be left clean of all mortar splashes and droppings. - 24.5 The contractor must ensure that waste from their work activities is minimised and materials are reused where practicable. - 24.6 Waste generated should be segregated and disposed of into the relevant tipper skips, it is the responsibility of the contractor to request appropriate and sufficient tipper skips to be sited in close proximity to their working area.
-If cross contamination of skips is observed and is as a result of the contractor's inappropriate management of waste, a contra-charge will be applied. - 24.7 All plots, garages and scaffolds must be cleaned by the contractor upon completion of the works and left free of materials or debris created by the works.
-Failure to do so will result in contra charges being applied. - 24.8 Upon completion of the contract (or defined sections thereof), the Contractor will clear from site all stored materials, equipment, site accommodation, etc., no longer required, without delay. - 24.9 Waste removal and disposal must be in accordance with all current UK legislation. - 24.10 We reserve the right to contra-charge the Contractor for the cost of excessive removal of the Contractors' waste, including waste resulting from damage to materials in their care, plus an administration fee of 20%.
+Excessive material wastage will be charged to the bricklaying Contractor. - 24.3 Materials that can be re-used are to be sorted, collected and moved by the Contractor to the next plot or as necessary. - 24.4 External brickwork is to be left clean of all mortar splashes and droppings. - 24.5 The contractor must ensure that waste from their work activities is minimised and materials are reused where practicable. - 24.6 Where waste materials are unavoidable this should be deposited in the sites waste management areas.
+Materials deposited in the sites waste management skips must only be placed in the relevant areas for the specific waste stream.
+If cross contamination of skips is observed and is as a result of the contractor's inappropriate management of waste, a contracharge will be applied. - 24.7 All plots, garages and scaffolds must be cleaned by the contractor upon completion of the works and left free of materials or debris created by the works.
+Failure to do so will result in contra charges being applied - 24.8 Upon completion of the contract (or defined sections thereof), the Contractor will clear from site all stored materials, equipment, site accommodation, etc., no longer required, without delay. - 24.9 Waste removal and disposal must be in accordance with all current UK legislation.